Skip to main content

 Study Abroad in Berlin Co-director

 Jan Uelzmann teaches courses on all aspects of German studies, with a particular emphasis on 20th century culture, literature, and media.
 Before coming to UGA, he served as Associate Professor of German and Associate Chair of the School of Modern Languages at Georgia Tech.
-He has directed study abroad programs in Germany for over ten years and serves as the co-director (with Berna Gueneli) for the new German Film and Cultural History study abroad program in Berlin, beginning in summer 2024.
+He has directed study abroad programs in Germany for over ten years and serves as the co-director (with Berna Gueneli) for the new Film, Art, and Cultural History in Berlin study abroad program in Berlin, which had its first run in summer 2024.

 His research merges approaches from cultural history, cultural studies, film studies, and literary studies to explore questions related to post-WWII democratization, governmental media policies of the Adenauer period, Cold War politics, early images and conceptions of Europe, and the provisional capital Bonn.